-- Participation is determined by the percentage that the value of your cargo bears to the overall value of the voyage.
+- Participation in costs is determined by the percentage that the value of your cargo bears to the overall value of the voyage.

-- Shipper or their cargo insurer pay twice – first for the initial contribution, then for a bond covering future adjustments to that estimate.
+- Shipper/Consignee or their cargo insurer pay twice – first for the initial contribution, then for a bond covering future adjustments to that estimate.

-Difficulties of preventing and extinguishing fires on the open sea, include:
+Difficulties of preventing and extinguishing fires on the open sea, which increases the likelihood of a General Average claim, include:

 - Ships are larger with more varied cargo.